 - Nutrition by Nazma – Fasting During Ramadan As a Breastfeeding Mom

 - Fasting Ramadan: A Mothers Guide by Homemade Families

-My Experience Breastfeeding & Fasting in Ramadan so Far
+My Experience Breastfeeding & Fasting in Ramadan in 2018

 - Day 1 – I started off my day at suhoor with vitamins, 2 eggs, 1 avocado, 1 Ezkeil Toast with Almond Butter and 2 Cups of Water, 1 Cup of Oat Banana Date Cacao Smoothie.
 I can’t say that didn’t make me feel like my insides were about to explode but I knew I needed that nutrition to last me through the day.
 Alhamdullilah by Allah’s Mercy my day went extremely well.
 I didn’t feel hungry, I was slightly thirsty but it was easy.
 When it came to Iftar I wasn’t rushing to eat.
 I ate sweet potatoes, Baked Chicken Thighs and a Cabbage & Kale Salad for Iftar along with a Green Goddess Smoothie (Recipe below).
 It was super filling and surprisingly I didn’t crave anything sweet!
 Nor did I crave tea despite not having any caffeine all day!
 My only thing was I was exhausted.
 I was out running errands and cleaning and meal prepping all day though.
 So due to that, I crashed at 9 pm right after Iftar.